 Man Invented Easter

 Jews and Torahists (those groups who believe in Jesus but teach that we should be keeping the Torah) make a pretty big noise about the fact that Easter1 is a man-made holiday.
 They claim we are still under the Law of Moses and, therefore, at this time of year we should be celebrating Passover, which was given by God, not Easter, which was invented by man.
-They are right that Easter is indeed a man-made holiday.
-It was mandated by the Christian Church, not Scripture.
+They are right that Easter—while commemorating an act of God in history—is a man-made holiday.
+It was mandated by the Church, not Scripture.
 This raises an important question: why is that a problem?

 Easter’s Pagan Roots

 The claim that Easter has its roots in the pagan celebration of Ishtar is one of the more popular anti-Easter claims out there.
-This is surprising because it’s a claim that quickly falls apart under scrutiny.
-It’s based entirely on the similarity between the words Easter and Ishtar, which reveals two major flaws.
+This is surprising because it’s a claim that is based entirely on the similarity between the words Easter and Ishtar and contains two glaring flaws.
 First, the Christian celebration of the Resurrection of Jesus is not referred to as “Easter” everywhere.
 In fact, most languages (from Albanian to Italian to Norwegian to Spanish) refer to the celebration using some form of the word Pascha—which comes from the Hebrew word for Passover—rather than the word Easter.

 Another claim about Easter’s pagan roots is that the English word Easter was derived from Eostre, the Anglo-Saxon goddess of spring and fertility; hence the connection with bunnies and eggs, both of which were seen as symbols of fertility.
 However, bunnies and eggs have nothing to do with the Christian celebration of Easter.
 Nowhere in Scripture are eggs or rabbits used as symbols of anything.
 They are a modern secular tradition, not part of the religious observance of Easter.